Enrique-Giottonini/Enrique-Giottonini.github.io/content/post/spark-week-2-techdoc/index.md

 - [Median of Two Sorted Arrays](https://leetcode.com/problems/median-of-two-sorted-arrays/) _(hard)_
 - [Number of unequal triplets in aray](https://leetcode.com/problems/number-of-unequal-triplets-in-array/) _(easy)_

 For the "Medium" and "Hard" problems, we collaborated as a team, brainstorming together while one of us implemented the solution.
 The "Easy" problem was solved individually.
 I will describe each problem and its solution individually in this same blog.
+You can find the `Java` implementation in the following [repo](https://github.com/Enrique-Giottonini/leet-code-solutions/tree/padawans2024-java)

 ## 1. LRU Cache _(medium)_